Sacred fire for Murray Sinclair burns at Manitoba Legislature

 “He was one of my first mentors.”

-The Anishinaabe judge, senator and chairman of the Truth and Reconciliation Commission died early Monday in hospital.
-He had been ill with a heart ailment.
+The Anishinaabe judge, senator and chairman of the Truth and Reconciliation Commission died early Monday.
+He had been in hospital for several months following the death of his wife, Katherine Morrisseau-Sinclair, in June to cancer.

 Stanley La Pierre, a brother-in-law to Sinclair, drummed and sang inside the teepee as visitors were encouraged to throw tobacco into the fire and offer a silent prayer.